ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 ## Sluice bay dimensions
  [Back to Toc](#table-of-contents)

-The variables in this group determine the size and orientation of sluiceways at one or both ends of the weir
+The variables in this group determine the size and orientation of sluiceways at one or both ends of the weir.{br}

 <table>
 <colgroup>